Rokhlin dimension for actions of residually finite groups: Abstract

 \section{Abstract}

-We introduce the concept of Rokhlin dimension for actions of residually finite groups on \cstar-algebras, extending previous notions of Rokhlin dimension for actions of finite groups and the integers, as introduced by Hirshberg, Winter and the third author.
-If the group has a box space of finite asymptotic dimension, then actions with finite Rokhlin dimension preserve the property of having finite nuclear dimension, when passing to the crossed product \cstar-algebra.
-A detailed study of the asymptotic dimension of box spaces shows that finitely generated, virtually nilpotent groups have box spaces with finite asymptotic dimension, providing a reasonably large class of examples.
+We introduce the concept of Rokhlin dimension for actions of residually finite groups on \cstar-algebras, extending previous such notions for actions of finite groups and the integers by Hirshberg, Winter and the third author.
+We are able to extend most of their results to a much larger class of groups: those admitting box spaces of finite asymptotic dimension.
+This latter condition is a refinement of finite asymptotic dimension and has not been considered previously.
+In a detailed study we show that finitely generated, virtually nilpotent groups have box spaces with finite asymptotic dimension, providing a large class of examples.
+We show that actions with finite Rokhlin dimension by groups with finite dimensional box spaces preserve the property of having finite nuclear dimension when passing to the crossed product \cstar-algebra.
 We then establish a relation between Rokhlin dimension of residually finite groups acting on compact metric spaces and amenability dimension of the action in the sense of Guentner, Willett and Yu.
 We show that for free actions of infinite, finitely generated, nilpotent groups on finite dimensional spaces, both these dimensional values are finite.
 In particular, the associated transformation group \cstar-algebras have finite nuclear dimension.
-This extends an analogous result about $\IZ^m$-actions by the first author.
-We also provide some results concerning the genericity of finite Rokhlin dimension, and permanence properties with respect to the absorption of a strongly self-absorbing \cstar-algebra.
+This extends an analogous result about $\IZ^m$-actions by the first author to a significantly larger class of groups, showing that a large class of crossed products by actions of such groups fall under the remit of the Elliott classification programme.
+We also provide results concerning the genericity of finite Rokhlin dimension, and permanence properties with respect to the absorption of a strongly self-absorbing \cstar-algebra.